karpovnik97/DDIT-Team-C/working_files/deliverables/deliverables/project_charter_template.md

 Write three versions and select one:

-- Version A:
+- Version A: How should Georgian last-mile courier companies respond to the expansion of foreign e-commerce platforms in order to retain e-commerce shipments while managing operational and technological constraints?
-- Version B:
+- Version B: How can Georgian parcel-delivery operators adapt to platform-led logistics disruptions to increase cross-border e-commerce volume while controlling costs and integration challenges?
-- Version C:
+- Version C: What strategies should Georgian last-mile logistics providers implement to compete with integrated international e-commerce platforms while maintaining service quality and customer trust?
 - Selected version and reason for selection:

 ### Why this question matters